Hershey's Kisses Cereal Is Here, And Early Reviews May Disappoint Fans

 The popular YouTube channel Cereal Time TV got their hands on an early sample of the Hershey's Kisses cereal.

-In a video dated Nov 2, reviewer Gabe Fonseca said the cereal doesn't offer any new or unique flavor and he "can't really pick out" any small differences compared to other dominant chocolate cereals like Cocoa Puffs.
+In a video dated Nov 2, reviewer review Gabe Fonseca said the cereal doesn't offer any new or unique flavor and he "can't really pick out" any small differences compared to other dominant chocolate cereals like Cocoa Puffs.

 "I'm not a Cocoa Puffs expert or a chocolate cereal aficionado, so maybe that's why it tastes similar to me," he said.
 "But it's definitely good.
 I think chocolate cereal fans will love this stuff."